Hints and tips

 - Why do I want to work for BT?

 - What can I bring to BT?

 You'll need to have a good answer for each.
 Remember, it's not just about convincing us, it's about making sure BT is the right place for you.
-To find out more about BT and what we stand for, have a look at the Lift at BT section.
+To find out more about BT and what we stand for it’s a good idea to check out the page Life at BT.

 Filling in the online form